 Don Helmberger took over the reins of the Laboratory from 1998 to 2003, and he and his students pioneered in sophisticated quantitative waveform modeling that greatly improved the analysis of earthquake rupture dynamics and strong ground motions and their engineering consequences.
 Continued cooperation with the U.S. geological Survey led to an ever-more-sophisticated seismographic network, both for recording local events and distant earthquakes.

 Jeroen Tromp, Director of the Seismological Laboratory from 2003 to 2008, pioneered modern computational seismology which covers the entire range of seismology.
 He and his students combined the high-quality data coming from the Southern California Seismic Network and the sophisticated computational capability to determine a detailed crustal structure model for southern California.
 This model will be extremely useful for geological and engineering studies in the next generation.

-Today, in 2010, under the direction of Michael Gurnis (Director, 2009–Present), the Seismo Lab is a modern geophysical observatory that emphasizes the acquisition, analysis, and modeling of data pertaining to the structure and dynamics of the earth as well as other planetary bodies.
+Today, under the direction of Michael Gurnis (Director, 2009–Present), the Seismo Lab is a modern geophysical observatory that emphasizes the acquisition, analysis, and modeling of data pertaining to the structure and dynamics of the earth as well as other planetary bodies.
 This data originates from many sources including regional and global seismic networks, in-house analytic facilities (for example, high pressure mineral physics), oceanic research cruises, remote sensing (GPS, interferometric radar, Landsat, etc.), and geologic field mapping.
 Current Seismo Lab research incorporates all aspects of geophysics and earthquake geology including, but not limited to, regional crustal structure, the physics of earthquakes, the structure, chemistry, and convective flow of the earth's interior, oceanic and continental tectonics, and lithospheric deformation.